linbox-team/fflas-ffpack/README.md

 For example on a x86_64 architecture:
 - Using OpenBLAS in Fedora:
  - install the package `openblas-devel.x86_64`,
- - run `./configure --enable-optimization --with-blas-libs="-lopenblas"`
+ - run `./configure --with-blas-libs="-lopenblas"`
 - Using OpenBLAS in Debian, Ubuntu, Mint, and all debian based distribution:
  - avoid using the distribution's package, as it is threaded by default.
 You need to compile openblas yourself on these systems,
- - run `./configure --enable-optimization --with-blas-libs="-lopenblas"`
+ - run `./configure --with-blas-libs="-lopenblas"`
 - Using ATLAS in Debian, Ubuntu, Mint:
  - install the package `libatlas-dev`,
- - run `./configure --enable-optimization --with-blas-libs="-latlas -lcblas"`
+ - run `./configure --with-blas-libs="-latlas -lcblas"`
 - Using ATLAS in Fedora:
  - install the package `atlas-devel.x86_64`,
- - run `./configure --enable-optimization --with-blas-libs="-L/usr/lib64/atlas -lsatlas"`.
+ - run `./configure --with-blas-libs="-L/usr/lib64/atlas -lsatlas"`.
 - Using Accelerate Framework on OS-X:
- - run `./configure --enable-optimization --with-blas-libs="-framework Accelerate"`.
+ - run `./configure --with-blas-libs="-framework Accelerate"`.

+Then, simply run `make; make autotune; make install; make check` Note that running the `autotune` target is optional but recommended as it will tune up the thresholds of various algorithms to your specific target host.
+`make check` is also optional but recommended as a sanity check.

 see INSTALL for further details.

+## KNOWN BUGS

+ - `test-ftrsm` fails due to a problem with multiprecision arithmetic used with small fields (not used in practice).
+See https://github.com/linbox-team/fflas-ffpack/issues/29

 ## AVAILABILITY